 City problem · Vienna

-Our Vienna-area medtech is widely deployed across CEE.
-US hospital procurement does not seem to count it.
+Austrian medtech is deployed across CEE.
+US hospital procurement does not count it.
 Why?

 Six signals the US IDN scored CEE depth as background.

-• The value-analysis committee polite no. The VAC reads the file.
+• The value-analysis committee polite no. The VAC evaluates the file.
 The CEE numbers are acknowledged.
 The decision is "not yet for our system."
-The team reads it as timing.
+The team judges it as timing.
 It was scoring.

 • The pilot offer that does not advance.
 One US hospital agrees to a pilot.
 Outcomes are strong.
 The IDN above the pilot does not expand.
 The CEE deployment data did not translate up the chain.

 • The GPO contract that did not progress.
-A Group Purchasing Organisation acknowledges the outreach and does not advance.
-The firm reads the GPO as slow.
+A Group Purchasing Organisation acknowledges the outreach and does not advance. the company judges the GPO as slow.
 The GPO needed the six signals on the file.

 • The CEE KOL who does not register in US.
 A respected CEE clinician champions the device in the region.
 US procurement does not place the name.
 US KOL is a separate channel.

-• The cost narrative the procurement reader does not read.
+• The cost narrative the procurement buyer does not evaluate.
 Pricing is presented in European fashion as unit price and warranty.
 US procurement scanned for total cost of care in US accounting language and did not find it.

 !